 - Worth a Detour

 Giant labeled storage tanks for a local brewery come in a convenient sixer.
-Across the street, a 15th century King hoists a golden goblet toward the mighty sudsers.
+Across the street, a 15th century King hoists a golden goblet toward the mighty sudsers -- or did until he was vandalized and removed in 2015.
 Roadsideamerica.com Report...
 [01/23/2011]

 You can't keep a good roadside attraction down!
 The World's Largest Six-Pack has risen anew.
 Once painted in the colors of Heileman's "Old Style Lager" beer, the six aging tanks that make up the six pack were painted over following the closure of the brewery back in 2001.